Lactarius xanthogalactus

 Scattered in hardwood/conifer woods; fruiting from early to mid-winter.

-Unknown, but the peppery taste should serve as a deterrent.
+Toxic, can cause severe gastrointestinal upset.
+The peppery taste should serve as a deterrent.

 Lactarius xanthogalactus is recognized by a reddish-brown to pinkish-brown, inconspicuously zoned cap and white, changing to yellow latex.
 Additional field characters are the lack of a bearded cap margin and scrobiculations on the stipe.
 For many years Bay Area mycophiles were uncertain what was the correct name for this mushroom, it having been known also as Lactarius chrysorheus and L. vinaceorufescens.
 Fortunately this and related taxonomic problems were addressed in a recent California monograph of the genus by Andrew Methven.
 He concluded that local material best fits Peck's description for Lactarius xanthogalactus and that Lactarius chrysorheus and L. vinaceorufescens, while good species in their own right, occurred only in the Eastern U.S.